Lead The Way Dog Training Logo — Professional Dog Training in Cape May County, NJ

 Q: What is the L.E.A.D.
 System?

-A: L.E.A.D. stands for Learn, Establish, Apply, Deepen.
+A: L.E.A.D. stands for Learn, Expect, Apply, Deepen.
 It is the roadmap we use to take skills from teaching to real world reliability, and it keeps the owner clear on what to do at home.

 Q: Do you use treats?